alvinyanson/ShopMicroservices/README.md

 ### API Gateway Deployment (Ingress Nginx)

+I will migrate this on Ocelot Framework once I have resolved the issues I am encountering with the framework.

 Ingress will act as a reverse proxy and load balancer, handling external traffic and routing it to our specified services.

 In terminal, run the following command: